 The Primary database files are copied through the network link.
-For more details on netcopy, read Section 6.3.5, "Copying a Primary Database to a Secondary Over the Network".
+For more details on netcopy, read "Copying a primary database to a secondary over the network" on page 82.

 The following parameters in the [General] section of the solid.ini file allow for improved netcopy performance.